Mushahime/Awale/README.md

 Developed by:
 - Noam CATHERINE
 - Abderramane BOUZIANE
-(Project as part on courses in network programming)
+//Project as part on courses in network programming

-Social Features

-Friend list management
-Private messaging
-Player blocking
-Custom biography
-Game spectating

-Game Features

-ELO ranking system
-Game history
-Match replays
-Private/Public games
-Spectator mode